 - Amplifiers and Speakers

-After looking at this list and reviewing some of our other data, I think the growth in suspension, custom wheels, and specialty/performance tires is related…we’ve been seeing an awful lot of activity surrounding lift kits on social media, and Google Trends shows that the term “lift kit” has really exploded between 2008 and 2012 as compared to the term “bed liner,” which has been flat.
+After looking at this list and reviewing some of our other data, I think the growth in suspension, custom wheels, and specialty/performance tires is related…we’ve been seeing an awful lot of activity surrounding lift kits on social media, and Google Trends shows that the term “lift kit” really exploded between 2008 and 2012 as compared to the term “bed liner,” which was flat.

 As for the growth in the “Video/Entertainment/Navigational Systems” and “Cellular/iPod/Bluetooth Accessories” segments, there’s very little mystery.
 Advances in technology have made all sorts of accessories feasible, and consumers have responded pretty aggressively.